Software & Services Terms and Conditions

 11.10.
 Modifications.
 The parties agree that this Agreement cannot be altered, amended or modified, except by a writing signed by an authorized representative of each party.

 11.12.
 Publicity.
-Customer agrees to cooperate with LeadingReach (i) in preparation of at least one (1) press release, where the aforementioned materials can be used in/on LeadingReach’s Web site, marketing materials, trade shows, public advertisements, and other associated marketing uses (“LeadingReach Marketing Materials”); and (ii) in preparation of an LeadingReach -sponsored testimonial advertisement to be run in newspapers, magazines, and other publications and for use in LeadingReach Marketing Materials.
-The parties further agree that LeadingReach may include Customer’s logo on publicly displayed customer lists (including LeadingReach’s Internet Web site and public advertisements).
-There shall be a “Powered by LeadingReach ” logo, to be provided by LeadingReach, in the bottom portion of any of Customer’s LeadingReach email templates.
+Customer agrees to cooperate with LeadingReach (i) in preparation of at least one (1) press release, where the aforementioned materials can be used in/on LeadingReach’s Web site, marketing materials, trade shows, public advertisements, and other associated marketing uses (“LeadingReach Marketing Materials”); and (ii) in preparation of an LeadingReach sponsored testimonial advertisement to be run in newspapers, magazines, and other publications and for use in LeadingReach Marketing Materials.
+The parties agree that LeadingReach may include Customer’s logo and name on publicly displayed customer lists (including LeadingReach’s Internet Web site and public advertisements).
+There shall be a “Powered by LeadingReach” logo, to be provided by LeadingReach, in the bottom portion of any of Customer’s LeadingReach email templates.
 The LeadingReach logo shall link directly to the then-current LeadingReach Web site home page.

 11.13.
 No Waiver.
 No failure or delay in enforcing any right or exercising any remedy will be deemed a waiver of any right or remedy.